Mitral Valve Disease clinical trials at UC Davis

 open to eligible people ages 18 years and up

-Prospective, controlled, multicenter clinical investigation with three trial cohorts: Randomized, Non-repairable, and Severe Mitral Annular Calcification (MAC).
+Prospective, controlled, multicenter clinical investigation with four trial cohorts: Randomized, Non-repairable, Severe Mitral Annular Calcification (MAC) and Severe Mitral Annular Calcification Continued Access Protocol (MAC CAP).
 Subjects in the Randomized cohort will be randomized in a 1:1 ratio to the trial device or to the MitraClip system.
-Subjects in the Non-repairable and Severe MAC cohorts will receive the trial device.
+Subjects in the Non-repairable, Severe MAC, and Severe MAC CAP cohorts will receive the trial device.
 The objective of the Clinical Trial to Evaluate the Safety and Effectiveness of Using the Tendyne Transcatheter Mitral Valve System for the Treatment of Symptomatic Mitral Regurgitation (SUMMIT) is to evaluate the safety and effectiveness of the Tendyne Transcatheter Mitral Valve System for the treatment of patients with symptomatic, moderate-to-severe or severe mitral regurgitation or for patients with symptomatic mitral valve disease due to severe mitral annular calcification.
 This randomized controlled trial will provide the opportunity to evaluate the safety and clinical benefits of the Tendyne Transcatheter Mitral Valve System compared to the MitraClip System in patients with symptomatic, moderate-to-severe or severe mitral regurgitation, within approved MitraClip indications.
 In addition, the safety and effectiveness of the Tendyne Transcatheter Mitral Valve System will be evaluated in patients with severe mitral annular calcification who are at prohibitive risk for mitral valve surgery.
 Patients who are not suitable for mitral valve surgery for reasons other than severe mitral annular calcification and are also not suitable for transcatheter repair with MitraClip, will be enrolled in the Non-repairable cohort.
 Subjects will be seen at screening, pre- and post-procedure, discharge, 30 days, 3 months, 6 months, and annually through 5 years.

 Sacramento, California and other locations